Reporting Excess Property

 How to report

-Federal agencies can use a variety of tools to report federal excess personal property to GSA:
+Federal agencies should report federal excess personal property in GSAXcess:

 - GSAXcess®: This online platform allows agencies to report, search for, and select property.
 Users need a User ID and password and must follow GSAXcess Entry Guidelines.
 The Report Property application is a screen that captures the data elements that are on a Standard Form 120.